 - Keep your cat inside.

-- Stay away from stray cats.
+- Stay away from stray cats and new cats.

-- Don’t feed your cat undercooked meat.
+- Feed your cat dry or canned foods.
+Don’t feed your cat undercooked meat.

 Are hamsters, guinea pigs and mice safe pets to have when you’re pregnant?